 We now describe the implementation of our client and server software.
-To promote transparency and guide policy for traffic differentiation, our source code and analysis results will be made publicly available.
+To promote transparency and guide policy for traffic differentiation, our source code and analysis results will be made continuously available at http://dd.meddle.mobi.

-Client We implement our replay client in an Android app that does not require any root privileges.
-The app consists of 14,000 lines of source code (LOC), which includes the Strongswan VPN implementation [27] (4,600 LOC).
+Client.
+We implement our replay client in an Android app called Differentiation Detector.
+It does not require any root privileges, and is available for download in the Google Play store.5 The app consists of 14,000 lines of source code (LOC), which includes the Strongswan VPN implementation [27] (4,600 LOC).
 The app conducts differentiation tests and reports results to our replay servers as part of an IRB-approved study.
 Users undergo informed consent when the app first runs, and cannot run any tests unless they consent to participate in our study.
+An iOS implementation is under development.

-The app (Fig. 10) is pre-loaded with replay transcripts for Viber, Netflix, Spotify, Skype, YouTube, and Google Hangouts, so that users can test for differentiation of these apps without recording traffic.5 For each trace, the app follows the replay procedure described in Section 3 and repeats the replay tests twice6 back to back.
+The app (Fig. 10) is pre-loaded with replay transcripts for Viber, Netflix, Spotify, Skype, YouTube, and Google Hangouts, so that users can test for differentiation of these apps